-To reflect these changes, in January of 2023, the ISO filed Tariff revisions for Phase 1 of the economic studies process with the Federal Energy Regulatory Commission.
+To reflect these changes, in January of 2023, the ISO filed Tariff revisions for Phase 1 of the economic studies process with FERC.
 These changes were approved in March 2023 and will be implemented in 2024.

 8.4 Economic Planning for the Clean Energy Transition